flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 }
 ```

-Note that we're defining a builder which will create a new instance
+Note that we're defining a builder that creates a new instance
 of `CartModel`. `ChangeNotifierProvider` is smart enough _not_ to rebuild
 `CartModel` unless absolutely necessary.
-It will also automatically call
+It also automatically calls
 `dispose()` on `CartModel` when the instance is no longer needed.

 If you want to provide more than one class, you can use `MultiProvider`: